foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 But, remember how we declared said hook [earlier](#registering-a-hook) using a `.bind(this)` ?
 Well this is going to make things harder.<br/>
 In this instance, `Hooks.off('updateActor', this.onUpdateActor);` will fail to remove the hook, as well as `Hooks.off('updateActor', this.onUpdateActor.bind(this));`.
-A solution to this, *courtesy of @Calego* is to declare the callback as an arrow function like so :<br/>
+A solution to this, *courtesy of @Calego#0914* is to declare the callback as an arrow function like so :<br/>
 ```javascript
   onUpdateActor = (actor, data, options, userId) => {
     if ( actor.id !== this.diceThrow.actor.id ) { return ; }